Paper-delivered GRE® revised General Test Content and Structure

-The overall testing time for the paper-based GRE® revised General Test is about three hours and 30 minutes.
+The overall testing time for the paper-delivered GRE® revised General Test is about three hours and 30 minutes.
 There are six sections with a 10-minute break following the second section.

 |Measure||Number of Questions||Allotted Time|